Milford Lake House: History

 During the 19th century, the house was sometimes referred to simply as "Milford".
 In September 1873 The Morning Post reported that The Hon.
 Auberon Herbert MP (a younger son of Henry Herbert, 3rd Earl of Carnarvon) and Lady Florence Herbert were staying at Milford.

 In the late 1940s, the fishing rights to Milford Lake were rented by Jack Malden, the former games master at Cheam, for £40 a year.
 Chapman Pincher records in his memoirs that Milford Lake was well-known locally to be teeming with fish, and he frequently fished at the Lake as a boy during the 40s.
 The opportunity to rent the fishing rights at the lake was no longer permitted when Lord Porchester took up residence at the house in c.
 1949.

 The Evening Standard reported in February 1956 that Lord Porchester was due to arrive at Southampton on 22 February with his new bride, Jean, Lady Porchester, with whom he would be taking up residence at Milford Lake House.
 The couple had been honeymooning in Miami following their wedding in New York during January of the same year.
 The new Lady Porchester was a granddaughter of Oliver Wallop, 8th Earl of Portsmouth, who had emigrated to the United States during the 1880s and succeeded his older brother as Earl of Portsmouth in 1925.
 Jean was also a sister of politician Malcolm Wallop, who served as a United States Senator for Wyoming from 1977 to 1995.
-Declassified State Department documents show that Senator Wallop visited Milford Lake House from 20 to 28 December 1977.
+Declassified U.S. State Department documents show that Senator Wallop visited Milford Lake House from 20 to 28 December 1977.